Movie: A Residence Above The Clouds

 During 2016, I was involved with the making of a film by Guillermo Carnero-Rosell.
 It tells the story of the historic trip of Charles and Jessica Piazzi Smyth to Tenerife in 1856, when they pioneered mountain-top astronomy, blending this with the modern story of Scottish students travelling to Tenerife, meeting Spanish students, and trying to re-create Piazzi Smyth’s experiments.
 The film is a fascinating mix of history, science, art, and music, and includes a brief appearance by Brian May, who has long been fascinated by Piazzi Smyth.

 It was made in a 90 minute version, that has been screened at various film festivals, and a one hour version, that is now available to watch at Amazon Video.
 It has also been on Spanish TV, but the BBC haven’t snapped it up yet!
 If any TV execs are reading, it is available for distribution via Chip Taylor Communications.
 A DVD version is available privately from me on enquiry.
 Here is the trailer on Youtube:

 Multimedia show: Lost in Space

-Over 2014-2017 I worked with composer Matt Giannotti and projectionist Robert Motyka from Wee Dog Media to produce a live multimedia show centred on exploring human reactions to the cosmos, following the themes of Immensity, Violence, Stardust, Complexity, Ubiquity,Eternity, and Meaning.
+Over 2014-2017 I worked with composer Matt Gianotti and projection artist Robert Motyka from Wee Dog Media to produce a live multimedia show centred on exploring human reactions to the cosmos, following the themes of Immensity, Violence, Stardust, Complexity, Ubiquity,Eternity, and Meaning.
 This went through multiple incarnations including two short runs at the Edinburgh Science Festival.
-We are currently thinking about turning it into a dome show.
+One day, we dream about turning it into a dome show.
 The show is about forty minutes long.
-Here is an audio recording of the opening few minutes:
+Here is a 2D rendering of the show on Youtube:

 Art: Patricia McCormack’s Astronomical Fictions